Jazbaa: Critical reception

 On the contrary, Shomini Sen from CNN-IBN criticised the film for its melodramatic, high pitched and unintentionally funny dialogues and wrote "Jazbaa scores only because of the performances.
 Aishwarya Rai grunts and screeches on some scenes but manages to deliver a convincing performance."
 Ananya Bhattacharya writing for India Today gave 2.5 stars criticized Gupta's direction and wrote "The problem with Jazbaa lies in the overdose of melodrama and dialogues that make your ears bleed.
 One aspect that works in favour of the film is Jazbaa does raise some pertinent questions about the way justice is (un)delivered in the country.
 Watch Jazbaa for the performances."
-The Koimoi reviewer, Surabhi Redkar rated 2.5 stars out of 5 said "Jazbaa does not promise anything extraordinary.
-If you have missed Aishwarya Rai Bachchan in films, here is a treat for you.
-Irrfan Khan fans will certainly enjoy."
 Saibal Chatterjee from NDTV gave the film 2.5 out of 5 stars and stated "Jazbaa is a slick production all right and it does deliver a few thrilling moments and an above-average climax.
 Overall, Jazbaa feels like a wasted effort, a clear case of superficial style triumphing over substance by a fair distance.
 But it has just enough for Aishwarya Rai Bachchan fans to justify a trip to the multiplexes."
 Sukanya Verma of Rediff gave 2 stars and described the film as "A mostly watchable thriller marred by its director Sanjay Gupta's penchant for excesses."